-When your surgery is finished, you will wake up in an area that looks like this.
+When your procedure is finished, you will wake up in an area that looks like this.
 The nurse will get your grownup to be with you.
-Some kids go home after surgery and some kids need to sleep overnight at the hospital.
+Some kids go home after their procedure and some kids need to sleep overnight at the hospital.
 Your doctor will tell you what is best for your body.